 For practical/wet lab course we book a maximum of six vets or nine nurses.
 Mixed RVN and vets groups are possible but we do not generally advise this as the courses are aimed at different aspects of dentistry relevant to the roles.
 We also advise you only include staff who have an interest and wish to improve their skills in dentistry.
 They will then be keen to learn and then, having become converted to enjoy dentistry, can pass on their knowledge to others in the practice.
 For PowerPoint type seminars there is no limit on the number but practical skills can not be taught during these sessions.

 The facilities required?

 We provide everything necessary for individual or small group work.
 This includes a high-speed/low speed dental unit, a dental x-ray machine, CR digital scanners and an excellent selection of sharp hand instruments.

 The time that would have to set aside?

 Our foundation courses last a full day and start the previous evening at 6.30pm.
 All of our other CPD courses last a full day.
 If you require more information or wish to be added to our waiting list, contact our practice manager Jo Barron.
-Larger staff seminars can be run from our lecture theatre.
+Larger staff seminars can be arranged where required.